chain4energy/c4e-docs/validatorsGuide/mainnet/validator-setup.md

 ## Requirements
-If you want to become a Commercio.network validator you need to:
+If you want to become a C4E validator you need to:

 1. Be a full node and cosmovisor up
    If you are not, please follow the [full node configuration guide](run_node.md) and [Cosmovisor setup](cosmovisor-setup.md)